Parenting Time Considerations

 Even during the most amicable divorce disagreements regarding fair parenting time can occur.
 Though both parents may have the best interests of their children at heart, if either party feels that the time spent with their children is uneven a situation can quickly become contentious.
 Once the discussion regarding custody or parenting time deteriorates it is time to consult a qualified attorney.

-If you or someone you love is having trouble regarding fair parenting time, the Mander Law Group can help.
+If you or someone you love is having trouble regarding fair parenting time, the Madonna Law Group can help.
 Our law group’s attorneys have previously helped settle parenting time disputes and can provide you with the assistance you need to come to a fair agreement with your former spouse.
 Conveniently located in Zephyrhills and Dade City, our family law attorneys are able to provide you with a free consultation to discuss your unique case.
-Call the Mander Law Group today at 813-948-1422 (Zephyrhills office) or 352-567-0411 (Dade City office) to schedule an appointment.
+Call the Madonna Law Group today at 352-567-0411 (Dade City office) to schedule an appointment.